James-ODwyer/MetaDIVE_documentation/doc/Run_setup.rst

 MetaDIVE reads sample names and sample paths as paired end data from the config.yaml file.
 As many samples as wanted can be added to a run (minimum 2 samples currently) but they need to follow a specific format to be read correctly.
 This format can be seen in the below two images (First, spacing characters hidden, second with spacing characters specified).
+It is important to note that the name of each sample needs to be a part of the file name of a file e.g., if the you write SampleX: the file needs to contain "sampleX" e.g., samplex_R1.fastq.gz if you name the sample myfavouritesample: the file needs to contain "myfavouritesample" e.g., myfavouritesample_R1.fastq.gz.
 But the general pattern is as shown.
 samples:

-[space][space]SampleX:
+[space][space]sampleX:
 [space][space][space][space]-[space]/filepath/sampleX_R1.fastq.gz
 [space][space][space][space]-[space]/filepath/sampleX_R2.fastq.gz

-[space][space]SampleY:
+[space][space]sampleY:
 [space][space][space][space]-[space]/filepath/sampleY_R1.fastq.gz
 [space][space][space][space]-[space]/filepath/sampleY_R2.fastq.gz